lingasc/icebreaker-generator-thanks/README.md

 ## [~~Bonus Features:~~ For Future Deployment:](https://d902920a-af24-4e86-98e7-61d70dd3511e.spock.prod.repl.run/) Special Website Interactivity!

-Here are features I already built that I had to remove to make this site compatible with GitHub Pages.
-Once I figure out a cost-free, clean migration and hosting of dynamic webpages, and time, I may launch a dynamic version of the site (see preview of WIP [here](https://d902920a-af24-4e86-98e7-61d70dd3511e.spock.prod.repl.run/)), where:
+I built features that I had to remove to make this site compatible with GitHub Pages.
+Once I find cost-free, clean migration and hosting, and time, I may launch a dynamic version (see preview of WIP [here](https://d902920a-af24-4e86-98e7-61d70dd3511e.spock.prod.repl.run/)), where:

 - Colors change from sunrise to dusk depending on user's local time of day
 - Greetings subheading changes depending on your local time of day